sensible-hq/sensible-docs/readme-sync/v0/layout-based-extractions/1000 - getting-started.md

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_doc_type.png)

 2. Sensible displays the query editor for your config and example document.
-Ensure that you're using the SenseML editor by clicking **Switch to SenseML**.
+Ensure that you're using the JSON editor by clicking **Switch to SenseML**.
 In this view, you see an empty config pane on the left, the document in the middle, and an empty output pane on the right:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_blank_config.png)